 - Arlington Garden – If you like Lake Shine, you might also be interested in Arlington Garden in Pasadena.
 It’s also free to explore and open to everyone.
 The community-run garden is a nice place to visit even bring your food to eat if you are in the area. https://www.califoreigners.com/arlington-garden-pasadena/

 That being said, we travel all over California searching for fun places to take the kids.
 Be sure to check out some of the other places we’ve visited that are good for kids.
-Things to do with Kids in Southern California
+Things to do with in California With Kids

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.